MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

     - Go to the [Power Automate product page](https://flow.microsoft.com/desktop/), and then select **Download Free**.

-1. After you've landed on the Power Automate page of the Microsoft Store, select **Install**.-->
+1. After you've landed on the Power Automate page of the Microsoft Store, select **Install**.

 ### Set data collection options